yochaigal/cairn/resources/example-of-play.md

   **Warden**: _"Understood.
 It is now the **Blood Elk's** turn, and obviously it's still very angry at you, **Barry**.
 Raising its devilish hooves, the beast charges towards you once again.
 You leap off the cliff at the last second, holding onto the rope with all your might.
 The **Blood Elk** attempts to halt its attack the moment it sees its target falling.
 It makes a **DEX save** to see if it can successfully stop.
 Ack, it rolled a 20, and goes tumbling off the cliff and into the vast dark below."_

-  **Why didn't the Blood Elk make an attack roll, as the combat rules imply?**
-  The attack was considered possible, but very dangerous as well.
-Had the creature used a ranged attack or was a trained melee attacker it would have been far less risky to attack **Barry**.
-Unfortunately it was a beast, and only capable of running people down with its sharp hooves.

-  **Why did the Blood Elk make the save instead of Barry, who was also at risk?**
-  In this example, the **Blood Elk** was far more at risk than its human opponent, because:
-  - As an enthralled beast, it was likely not capable of creative thinking or advanced problem solving.
-  - One of its primary features is its relative bulk and speed, and it is likely that these properties would make a sudden stop quite difficult.
-  - Accordingly, there were no situational or mechanical benefits that could provide any advantage to the **Blood Elk** in this scenario.

-  Conversely, **Barry** was the least at risk of the two:
-  - As a former hunter, he had already firmly established his ability to do things of this nature.
-  - **Esther** had tied the rope around a tree, using herself as a ballast.
-This provided a clear *situational* advantage.

-  If **Barry** had been injured or had less time to prepare, it would be conceivable to ask for a **STR save** to see if he could hold on to the rope.

  **Warden**: "_After your encounter with the **Blood Elk**, you return to camp and try to catch as much sleep as they can.
 By daybreak both of you are awake and ready to continue on your journey."_

  **Esther**: _"Right.
 The question is, how do we cross the **God-Slip**?
 Are there any bridges at our level?"_